 Sound/video recordings of performances cannot be made for commercial use without prior written consent of the event organisers.

-Festival attendees may be photographed and their images used in social media.
+Festival attendees may be photographed and their images used.

-There are natural hazards including trip hazards on this rural site and all care is taken by the festival organisers however, attendees are encouraged to be aware of their environment while onsite.
+There are natural hazards, including trip hazards, on this rural site.
+All care is taken by the festival organisers to manage these, but you are encouraged to be aware of the environment while onsite.

-Yes, within the Children’s Festival Area we have a Kids Registration Tent where a form is completed, contact information recorded on their wristband and a photograph can be taken with the parent or guardian’s permission.
+Yes.
+We have a Kids Registration area for lodging your contact information.
+A photograph can be taken with permission.
 Photographs will only be used in the event of a lost child.

-Please go to Headquarters at Belfast (the first cottage as you enter the village), complete a Lost Child form including contact details and camping location.
-Our experienced team will alert venue managers, security and other crew members with the appropriate information about lost children.
+Please go to festival Headquarters and complete a Lost Child form including contact details and camping location.
+Our experienced team will alert venue managers, security, and other crew members with the appropriate information about lost children.

-If possible, take the child to the Children’s Registration Tent or Headquarters and assist our team to complete the necessary forms.
-If the child is reluctant to move from their location, ensure a crew member is notified and our team will take the necessary steps to ensure the safety and wellbeing of any found children.
+If possible, take the child to the Kid’s Registration area or Headquarters and assist our team to complete the necessary forms.
+If the child is reluctant to move, ensure a crew member is notified (those with a radio).
+Our team will take the necessary steps to ensure the child’s safety and wellbeing.

-Yes, we engage volunteers and staff that have a current Working with Children’s card and have experience working with children.
+Yes.
+We engage volunteers and staff who have a current Working with Children card and have experience working with children.